• Home

 Additional Knowledge: Organic Waste

 Germany’s dedication to sustainability goes beyond recycling, encompassing a broader environmental mindset that guides municipal practices.
 Many cities encourage composting by supplying households with compost bins.
 This holistic approach to waste management yields nutrient-rich compost for gardens and farms, highlighting Germany’s commitment to environmental responsibility at all levels.
+However, local Biomüll rules can vary, especially for meat, fish, bones, and compostable bags, so residents should check the rules of their city or district.

 Grey Bin

 The grey bin (Restmüll) in Germany is designated for disposing of non-recyclable waste that cannot be sold, donated, or recycled.
 This includes items such as certain types of packaging, hygiene products, and non-recyclable plastic waste.
-It is significant to note that certain items, e.g., hazardous waste, such as paints, oils, batteries and electronics, should not be disposed of in the grey bin.
+It is significant to note that certain items, e.g., hazardous waste, such as liquid paints, oils, batteries, and electronics, should not be disposed of in the grey bin.

 Important: Paints & Oils